jimandreas/OpenGLES-sandbox/README.md

 3) The ToroidHelix object can be duplicated in a scene to study the performance of Android graphics.

-Have fun looking at these if you like.

-:sweat_smile:  - jim a
+Update: this project has been converted to Kotlin

 <b>Play store</b> - downloadable test app - try it here:

 http://play.google.com/store/apps/details?id=com.learnopengles.sandbox&hl=en

-<b>Current Studio level:</b> (Nov 2016) - Android Studio 2.2.2
+<b>Current Studio level:</b> (Mar 2018) - Android Studio 3.0.1

 <b>License:</b> See LICENSE.TXT in repo